Top Destinations in North Island

 Kids will love a visit to the Waitomo Caves.
 Below ground, these rocky outcroppings look like they belong to another planet.
 Comprised of a labyrinth of limestone caves, the walls are lined with glowworms and can be explored on a guided walk or boat tour.
 The North Island is also a great place for a road trip with kids!
 The Northland’s Twin Coast Highway traces kilometers of beaches and hidden harbors, finally reaching the secluded Cape Reinga, also known as Te Rerenga Wairua.

 It sounds like a lot to see and do, and we’re not finished!
 Rotorua, in the central part of the North Island, has a volcanic landscape like nowhere else and is worth a visit if only for the Te Puai bubbling mud pools and the colorful ponds of the Pohutu Geyser.
 But, while you’re there, take advantage of the amazing spa and wellness services the city has also become known for.
 So plan your next trip to the North Island and pick from our stunning New Zealand holidays and North Island accommodations.
 We have Auckland accommodations, Tauranga accommodations, Rotorua accommodations, and many, many more.
-Check out the North Island's best holiday accommodations and get started!
+Have we convinced you?
+Come visit the North, New Zealand awaits.
+Check out the North Island's best holiday accommodations and get started with Glamping Hub.

 Best time to visit New Zealand: North Island